felicia27/anonymization-tool/README.md

 1. [Authors](#authors)
 1. [Acknowledgements](#acknowledgements)

-# About the Project
+## About the Project

 Here you can provide more details about the project
 * What features does your project provide?
     * User Login
-    * Audio Upload and Play Feature
+    * Audio Upload (Stores audio in Google Cloud Storage) and Play Feature
     * Automatic Speech-to-text transcription on audio file Upload (Supports Linear16 encoding only) using Google Cloud Platform
+    * Stores Audio metadata and transcript in Firebase Firestore
-    * Read Transcripts of audio
+    * Read Transcripts of audio from Firestore
     * **TODO**

 * Short motivation for the project?
 (Don't be too long winded)